 These credits are applied to the student's academic program as free electives.
 The

-Center for Career Services works with employers to identify Co-op positions that students
+office of Career and Professional Development works with employers to identify Co-op

-can apply for utilizing JOBSs (Job Opportunities Benefitting Southern students).
-The
+positions that students can apply for utilizing JOBSs (Job Opportunities Benefitting

 The Cooperative Education work experience is a valuable tool in career decision-making.